Purpos3/purpose-best-practices/README.md

 *   **Maximum 3 bullet points:** Commit bodies should contain no more than 3 bullet points of description.
 *   **Why?** This enforces clarity and prevents commits from becoming too large or unfocused.
 If you need more than 3 points, consider breaking the work into smaller, more atomic commits.
 *   **Applies to all commits:** This guideline applies to merge commits, squash commits, and regular commits alike.

 ---

+## AI-Assisted Development

+AI tools (such as Claude, GitHub Copilot, ChatGPT, etc.) are allowed and encouraged for coding assistance, but must be used responsibly.

+### Manual Code Review Requirement

+*   **Always Review AI-Generated Code:** All code generated or assisted by AI must be manually reviewed and understood by a human developer before being merged.
+*   **PR Review is Mandatory:** At the latest, this manual review must occur during the pull request review process.
+*   **Why?** AI can introduce errors, security vulnerabilities, or code that doesn't align with our standards.
+Human oversight ensures quality and maintains developer accountability.

+### Commit Authorship

+*   **No AI Co-Authors:** AI tools should never be listed as co-authors in commit messages.
+*   **Example of what NOT to do:**
+    ```
+    Co-Authored-By: Claude <noreply@anthropic.com>
+    Co-Authored-By: GitHub Copilot <noreply@github.com>
+    ```
+*   **Why?** Commits should reflect human authorship and responsibility.
+While AI is a helpful tool, the developer is ultimately responsible for all code committed to the repository.

+---